OnlyOneByte/TAMU-ClassRegistrationSnipe/readme.md

 # Check the config.ini file to see how to use it.
-# Must have selenium and chrome webdriver to use.
-# would also recommend Anaconda.
+# Must have selenium and chrome webdriver to use would also recommend Anaconda.
 Python 3.

+yeeeeeee hawwwwwwww

 # The INI file is laid out as follows.
 line 1: username to howdy